 — popularSTAND fanzine (@vivarovers) February 26, 2018

-A total of 56 tweets followed documenting Rovers’ 1997-98 season, sending Twitter into meltdown with a rundown of slapstick defeats and off-field ignominy – a season beyond parody.
+A total of 56 tweets followed documenting Rovers’ 1997-98 season, sending Twitter into meltdown with a compilation of slapstick defeats and off-field ignominy – a season beyond parody.

 The reality at the time, however, was much darker for the likes of Smith.

 That did not come without risks.
-Supporters who sang anti-Richardson songs at Belle Vue would have their photos taken by “henchmen” amid plans to introduce ID cards which would be withdrawn from anyone who was identified shouting abuse.
+Supporters who sang anti-Richardson songs at Belle Vue had their photos taken by “henchmen” amid plans to introduce ID cards which would be withdrawn from anyone who was identified shouting abuse.